HugCls/GHRM/README.md

 # GHRM

-2024-11-22: "Patience is a bitter plant, but its fruit is sweet." - Chinese Proverb
+2024-11-23: "Success is built sequentially.
+It's one thing at a time." - Gary Keller